digital-asset/daml/docs/source/json-api/index.rst

   + ``"<package ID>:<module>:<entity>"`` or
   + ``"<module>:<entity>"`` if contract template can be uniquely identified by it's module and entity name.

-- ``argument`` field contains contract fields as defined in the DAML template and formatted according to :doc:`lf-value-specification`.
+- ``payload`` field contains contract fields as defined in the DAML template and formatted according to :doc:`lf-value-specification`.

 .. _create-response: